 Engagement surveys are a mainstay in the arsenal of HR tactics.
 And for a long time engagement scores have been the go-to metric that HR teams use when they need to demonstrate their impact on business results.
 The theory is that employees who are more engaged will also be more productive.
 However, in spite of numerous innovations in engagement tracking, such as tools that help companies measure engagement more easily and more often, the engagement process alone still can’t answer the question: “How does engagement actually affect workforce outcomes?”

 Take a hospital, for example.
-Workforce analysts in healthcare want to improve the engagement of nurses, orderlies, and other staff on the premise that higher engagement will increase patient satisfaction and improve clinical outcomes (this blog post explains the theory behind that approach).
+Workforce analysts in healthcare want to improve the engagement of nurses, orderlies, and other staff on the premise that higher engagement will increase patient satisfaction and improve clinical outcomes.
 The challenge, though, for hospitals and most organizations, is that it’s very complex to blend the necessary data sets together in order to validate whether engagement makes a difference to a key business outcome.

 The Missing Piece

 There is still a huge gap between engagement survey data (even if it’s been effectively collected) and data about actual workforce outcomes, such as retention of key talent.
 What should an organization do if it has great engagement scores, but still suffers from high turnover in key roles?
 What if high engagement at your organization is the result of high bonus payouts?
 Is the increase in cost worth the increase in engagement?
 These are the kinds of strategic questions that HR needs to answer, above and beyond simply whether engagement is increasing or decreasing.